nathanwoulfe/Plumber/Workflow/DOCS.md

 The installation process created a new backoffice section (you're in it), and added a suite of new features to your Umbraco website.

+The installer grants access to the new section for all users in the Administrators group.
+You may wish to modify this according to best suit your site and requirements.

 Check in on the Workflow section dashboard to stay up-to-date with the latest release - when the installed version is superceded, Plumber will prompt you to upgrade.

 ### Settings